Welcome to Disability Support Services (DSS) at Loyola University Maryland!

 Q: Can I still bring my service dog or emotional support animal with me to campus in Spring 2021?

-A: The policies and procedures related to service and assistance animals remain in effect.
+A: The policies and procedures related to assistance animals remain in effect.
 Students with service dogs or assistance animals must follow all COVID-related policies regarding social distancing when caring for their animal.
 Students with service and assistance animals should follow the CDC’s Guidance for Handlers of Service and Therapy Animals while on campus.
 Students approved for service or assistance animals on campus will receive additional guidance from Student Life and Disability Services regarding expectations for animals if the student needs to spend time in an isolation space during the Spring 2021 semester.

 Q: Will I be able to use the DSS Testing Center to receive my testing accommodations during the Spring 2021 semester?